 - His skin was cooled with a fan.

 - He received Deep Muscle Simulator treatments during the run.

 How this single Philadelphia Marathon training run changed Peter

 The support effort was non-stop and the time flew by.
 Peter found his stride and rode it out.
 Things went so well that he felt very little exertion during the first 15 miles.
-His heart rate slowly increased after 15 miles.
+His heart rate slowly increased but only after 15 miles.

 We stopped at 21 miles.
 But not because he had to, he could have continued!
 We stopped after he realized that he was ready to run the actual Marathon.
 Once the confidence was there, the workout had fulfilled its task.

 It was the most fun he had running a lot of miles.
 We both knew something important happened.
 Peter scaled his highest peak.
 He’s now looking down, over the flatlands of the Delaware Valley.
 He knows the conditions there won’t be the same.
 But that doesn’t matter.
 He’s touched his power.